mwiget/f5bnk-k3s-gpu/README.md

 0000:c1:02.5 mlxvf5, sock, dpdk,  dpdk            Yes
 ```

-Example when using TMM on host in demo mode via linux bridges:
+Example when using TMM on host in demo mode via linux bridges and macvlan:

 ```
 $ ./check-tmm-drivers.sh